SamSecOps/Security-Policy-Development/README.md

-# Security-Policy-Development
+# Security Policy Development

-This repository contains a sample cybersecurity governance artifact focused on Security Policy Development.
-It demonstrates how an organization can define acceptable use requirements, user responsibilities, and security controls to support secure operations, reduce risk, and strengthen information security practices.
+## Overview

+This repository showcases a collection of cybersecurity governance and security policy documents developed as part of a Security Policy Development portfolio project.

+The policies were created to demonstrate the ability to design, structure, and document security requirements that support governance, risk reduction, regulatory alignment, and secure business operations across an enterprise environment.

+The repository reflects practical knowledge in developing administrative security controls and translating cybersecurity principles into formal organizational policies and standards.

+## Repository Scope

+The policy library currently includes:

+* Artificial Intelligence Standard
+* Acceptable Use Standard
+* Access Management Policy
+* Cloud Service Provider Management Policy
+* Identity Management Policy
+* Network Device Management Policy
+* Password Construction Standard
+* Physical Security Management Policy

+## Demonstrated Competencies

+This project demonstrates capability in:

+* Security governance and policy lifecycle management
+* Security standards and procedural documentation
+* Identity and Access Management (IAM) governance
+* Cloud security governance
+* Artificial Intelligence governance and responsible use controls
+* Password and authentication security controls
+* Network security administration principles
+* Physical and environmental security management
+* Security awareness and user accountability frameworks
+* Risk-based security decision making
+* Information security documentation and control alignment

+## Objectives

+These policies were developed to:

+* Establish clear security expectations and responsibilities
+* Reduce organizational cyber risk exposure
+* Promote secure use of enterprise resources
+* Support compliance and audit readiness
+* Strengthen security culture and operational resilience

+## Disclaimer

-SamSecOps is a fictional (dummy) organization created solely for educational, portfolio, and demonstration purposes.
-This repository does not contain any real company’s internal security policy, confidential information, operational procedures, or proprietary data.
-The content is intentionally designed to demonstrate cybersecurity governance, security documentation, and policy development capabilities without disclosing sensitive organizational information.
+**SamSecOps is a fictional (dummy) organization created solely for educational, portfolio, and demonstration purposes.**

+All policies contained in this repository are original sample governance artifacts and do not represent, reproduce, or disclose any real company’s internal security policies, confidential procedures, proprietary controls, or operational environments.

+## Intended Audience

+This repository is intended for:

+* Recruiters and hiring managers
+* Security leaders and governance teams
+* Cybersecurity practitioners
+* Students and researchers
+* Organizations seeking examples of policy structure and security documentation

+## Author Note

+This repository serves as evidence of hands-on experience in developing enterprise-style cybersecurity policies and translating security requirements into structured governance documentation.